 Based on the precept that the students in a course class are a random sample drawn from a normal population of the students in all such classes anywhere, the students in the given course class will be graded in a relative manner within the context of the class and the categories of the normal distribution.
-It is well known that in a normal distribution 50% of the values are larger than the mean (μ) and 50% are less than the mean, and that 68% of the values lie between mean and plus / minus one standard deviation (i.e. $\mu \pm \sigma$), 95% of the values lie between mean and plus / minus two standard deviations (i.e. $\mu \pm 2\sigma$), 99.7% of the values lie between mean and plus / minus three standard deviations (i.e. $\mu \pm 3\sigma$), and only 0.26% of the values lie beyond mean plus / minus three standard deviations (i.e. beyond $\mu \pm 3\sigma$).
+It is well known that in a normal distribution 50% of the values are larger than the mean (μ) and 50% are less than the mean, and that 68% of the values lie between mean and plus / minus one standard deviation (i.e. $\mu \pm \sigma$), 95% of the values lie between mean and plus / minus two standard deviations (i.e. $\mu \pm 3\sigma$), and only 0.26% of the values lie between mean and plus / minus three standard deviations (i.e. beyond $\mu \pm 3\sigma$).
 This property of the normal distribution will be used in deciding the grades of the students in a course class (the random sample) in a relative manner for all the students appearing in a particular course in a particular semester in all the colleges affiliated to the HPU, by the Office of the CoE, HPU.
 For doing this the following steps are to be taken:

-1. When all the awards have been received, calculate the mean award (symbolized as \vec{x}) using the formula where x_i is the score of student i, n is the total number of students in the class and symbol \sum means summation over the values that follow.
+1. When all the awards have been received, calculate the mean award (symbolized as \dot{x}) using the formula where x_i is the score of student i, n is the total number of students in the class and symbol \sum means summation over the values that follow.